Introduction to the Survey Solutions API R-package

 #> user system elapsed

-This will return a list of data table, separated by events.
+This will return a list of data.tables, separated by events.
 Please bear in mind, that paradata files can be fairly big, and processing it may require a large working memory.
 To decrease the load there are also 3 parameters you can change, these are:

 Running the same call again without passive events and without all responses processed, reduces processing time significantly.